jglanz/AMD_OC_Ryzen/README.md

 Other, potentially useful drivers include OpenUsbKbDxe, ExFatDxe and OpenCanopy.
 The latter activates a graphical user interface (menu system).
 OpenCanopy is turned on by default.
 To change, adjust the __config.plist__ file: see Misc/Boot/PickerMode = _External_.
 Change _External_ to _Builtin_ to disable the graphics menu system, returning to the built in text menu system.

 VirtualSMC.efi is now part of OpenCore.
 This file, along with various settings in the __config.plist__ file, are required if you choose to use FileVault.
 This repository does not use FileVault and so those settings along with any associated files will be discussed.
 If you wish to use FileVault, then read the documentation and adjust the __config.plist__ as needed.

+Note: when a driver listing is preceeded by the _#_ symbol, the driver entry is disabled.
+To activate, remove this symbol.
+An example is _NdkBootPicker.efi_, which is included as of 3/21/20, but disabled.
+If you wish to use, then remove the symbol, but place one in front of _OpenCanopy.efi_ to disable that menu system.
+(All drivers are compiled at the same time, so this respository will work.)

 ### 6. Problems with TB staus and M2_1 & M2_2 slots (AKA 'disapparing drives')